andrewmpierce/what-to-watch/README.md

 ##To Run:

 To run the program you will need Python 3.
+The data is referred to as "ml-100k/u.item" and "ml-100k/u.data" in the program's internals.
+This is what it is pulling the data from.
+Add the ml-100k directory to the root of this directory.

-Simply run the file what_to_watch.py in your terminal.
-Ex. python what_to_watch.py
+Then simply run the file what_to_watch.py in your terminal.
+Ex. python what_to_watch.py.

 ##How it works